Avant Money becomes a fully licensed bank in Ireland

-The Irish banking sector has received a much needed boost to competition with the news that Spanish banking giant, Bankinter, which owns Avant Money, is to enter the Irish retail banking market.
+The Irish banking sector has received a competitive boost with the news that Avant Money, which is owned by Spanish banking giant Bankinter, is now officially a licensed bank in Ireland.

 Bankinter has been operating in Ireland since 2019 when it bought Avant Card (previously MBNA).
 It renamed the business Avant Money in 2020, and started selling mortgages here the same year.

-Bankinter is one of Spain's largest banks and has operations in Spain, Ireland, Portugal and Luxembourg.
-It plans to passport its Spanish banking licence to Ireland.
-Under EU rules, a bank or financial institution which is licensed in one EU country is able to 'passport' or transfer that licence to another country without having to get full regulatory approval all over again.
+Bankinter is one of Spain's largest banks and also has operations in Portugal, Luxembourg and of course here.
+It has passported its Spanish banking licence to Ireland.
+Under EU rules, a bank or financial institution which is licensed in one EU country is able to "passport" or transfer that licence to another country without having to get full regulatory approval all over again.
 This is how Revolut, which has a Lithuanian banking licence, operates in Ireland for example.

-But it's expected that Bankinter may eventually apply for a full Irish banking licence from the Central Bank in the future.
+But it's expected that Bankinter may eventually apply for a full Irish banking licence from the Central Bank of Ireland in the future.

 What can Irish consumers look forward to?

-Avant has said that it initially plans to offer savings and deposit products.
+Avant Money, which will rebrand to Bankinter over the coming months, initially plans to offer savings and deposit products.
 However other products such as a current account, business loans, a wider range of consumer loans, and insurance products could follow at a later stage.

-Avant may also start competing more aggressively in the areas where it already operates such as mortgages.
-Indeed on the same day Avant announced its expansion of services, it also announced another cut to its fixed mortgage rates.
+Avant/Bankinter may also start competing more aggressively in the areas where it already operates such as mortgages.
+Indeed the company recently shook up the market by announcing plans to introduce a "tracker-like" mortgage product into the Irish market.

 At the moment AIB, Bank of Ireland and PTSB account for the lion’s share of the deposit market in Ireland, not helped by the fact that Revolut and N26 only very recently launched savings products here.
 So any competition in this area will be particularly welcomed by Irish consumers.